 Liberia will have a new building that will house the operations of sixteen public entities, including the Ministry of Labor, the National Registry, the Judiciary, and the National Emergency Commission.
 The Liberia Municipal government will be housed in a 20 thousand square meter complex that will cost $16 million dollars.

 During 2018, there will be significant new investments in the area, with the planned development of the Discovery theme park in Liberia, which will contribute approximately $1 billion dollars to the local economy and will generate around four thousand jobs.

 Guanacaste has enjoyed tremendous business growth during the past few years and the trend is continuing for the benefit of all residents in the province as well as throughout the country.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years and he has acquired a wealth of knowledge about living and doing business in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and he has acquired a wealth of knowledge about living and doing business in Costa Rica.
 If you have questions and would like to contact Tom click here.